Where can you find voice-over work?

 The username you use will end up being the URL address of your voices.com profile (ie. /jasonmccoy).
 So avoid cutesy names and keep it professional by using your name or your business name).

 STEP 2: COMPLETE YOUR TALENT PROFILE AND UPLOAD DEMOS

 If you don’t complete your talent profile and upload your voice demos, you have zero chance of being hired.

 In order for clients to discover you in search results you need to complete your profile and upload your demos.
 Click “Complete Your Profile” and it’ll walk you through setting up your profile.

 One common mistake newbies make is saying they can do everything (ie. child voice, senior, characters).
 If you aren’t excellent at it, don’t list it on your profile.
 You’ll still get plenty of job invitations and you won’t waste your time trying to do something you’re not that good at.

 The free “guest” account is great because you can view (but not respond to) all of the public job postings, be found in search results, and audition for private job invitations.

-But not being able to respond to public job postings is a big downside to the free account, since public job postings are a large part of finding voice over work.
-So if you can afford to upgrade to the premium for $399/year, go for it!
+But not being able to respond to public job postings is a big downside to the free account, since public job postings are a large part of finding voice-over work.
+So if you can afford to upgrade to the premium for $499/year, go for it!
 Or try it out for a month and see if you land any work.

-If you’re interested in the Voices premium membership, use promo code VOICEACTING349 and you’ll save $50 (not an affiliate link).
+If you’re interested in the Voices premium membership, use promo code VOICEACTINGAFF and you’ll save $50 (this is an affiliate code).